Blog Post

 German Cockroach

-The German Cockroach is a light-brown cockroach species that is smaller than the American Cockroach.
-They measure about half an inch and are known for indoor infestations in kitchens and bathrooms.
-They prefer places close to indoor water sources.
+The German cockroach is a light-brown species smaller than the American cockroach.
+Measuring about half an inch, it often infests kitchens and bathrooms, where it thrives near water sources.

 Australian Cockroach

-Australian cockroach is often mistaken for the American cockroach because of their appearance.
-However, Australian cockroaches are slightly smaller and have yellow markings on their heads.
-They are usually found outdoors but will also invade homes if they find openings around the exterior of your property.
+The Australian cockroach often gets mistaken for the American cockroach because of its similar appearance.
+However, it grows slightly smaller and has distinctive yellow markings on its head.
+You’ll usually find this species outdoors, but it will invade homes if it discovers openings around the property.

 Brown-Banded Cockroach